circuitdojo/docs/src/nrf9160-agps-sample.md

 $ newtmgr -c serial reset
 ```

-## Setting Up nRF Cloud
+## Setting Up nRF Connect for Cloud

-During factory test, your nRF9160 Feather is added to nRF Cloud for your immediate use!
+During factory test, your nRF9160 Feather is added to nRF Connect for Cloud for your immediate use!
 The only thing you'll need, other than your nRF9160 Feather, SIM and antenna is your getting started card:

 ![Cloud Code](/img/agps-sample/nrf-cloud-code.jpg)